 Teaching and Assessment

 A variety of interactive teaching and learning methods are used to engage all learners and provide a stimulating HE learning environment.
-For example – small and large group discussions, student-led seminars, peer assessed micro-teaches, research tasks and 1:1 tutorials.
+For example – small and large group discussions, student-led seminars, peer-assessed micro-teaching, research tasks and 1:1 tutorials.
 Learning technologies are also used to offer innovation and creativity.